blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Colour Modelling/International Commission on Illumination.md

-Commission Internationale de l'eclairage (CIE) is an organizarion that defines standards for colour representations.
+Commission Internationale de l'eclairage (CIE) is the international authority on light, illumination, colour and [[colour space]]s.

 - [[CIE Colour Spaces]]